-A stop loss insurance policy is intended to reinsure the Plan Document yet many employers include ambiguous our poorly crafted language.
-Therefore, it is important for brokers and TPA to compare the group’s stop loss policy with the Plan Document to ensure that gaps in coverage do not exist.
+A stop-loss insurance policy (or excess insurance) is intended to reinsure the Plan Document yet many employers include ambiguous our poorly crafted language.
+Therefore, it is important for brokers and TPA to compare the group’s stop-loss policy with the Plan Document to ensure that gaps in coverage do not exist.
 The inclusion of “mirroring” the underlying Plan Document is a great start.
 To fully protect employers, a review of the Human Resource policies may also be in order.
 As a standard course of business, Prodigy mirrors the employer’s plan document.

-The benefits covered under a stop loss policy will vary by group and could include medical, prescription drugs, dental and vision.
-A specific or individual deductible is selected on a variety of factors include group size, financial capacity, provider network and historical claim experience.
-The choice to add aggregate coverage as an overall maximum cost tool is a great move for small to mid-market groups.
+The employee benefits covered under a specific stop loss policy will vary by group and could include medical costs, prescription drugs, dental and vision.
+A specific or individual stop-loss deductible is selected on a variety of factors including group size, financial capacity, provider network and historical claim experience.
+The choice to add aggregate stop loss coverage as an overall maximum cost tool is a great move for small to mid-market groups.
 The vast majority of larger employers do not choose the aggregate coverage.

 In addition to traditional stop-loss, Prodigy is experienced in the integration of captives, level funding and aggregate only solutions.